LIKO-12/LIKO-12/README.md

 ## Website:

-Please visit the website for more information about LIKO-12, including features list and screenshots: [https://liko-12.github.io/](https://liko-12.github.io/)
+Please visit the website for more information about LIKO-12, including features list, screenshots, and documentation: [https://liko-12.github.io/](https://liko-12.github.io/)